-How much money do I need for Forex trading?
+How much money do you need to open a Forex account?

-If you want to become a Forex trader and are wondering how much money you should spend on trading, you have come to the right place.
-In this article, we explain what is the minimal amount of money you will require to trade currencies.
+If you want to become a Forex trader, and are trying to find out the best amount to start Forex trading, you have come to the right place.
+In this article, we explain the minimum amount of money you will require to trade currencies.

 To begin with, remember that there are demo accounts that allow you to practice trading without investing a single dollar.
-The size of a demo account with FBS can be up to $1 million.
+The size of an FBS demo account can be up to $1 million.
 The demo account will allow you to practice opening orders and setting position sizes.

 Your deposit determines your trade size